Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

-But if you want a puppy that will stay small, consider choosing one of these seven small-sized dog breeds to find your perfect companion.
+So, if you’re looking for a puppy that will stay small, consider selecting one of these seven small-sized dog breeds to find your ideal companion.

 Don’t get us wrong.
 We’re not discriminating.
 You surely cannot base your choice of breed solely on how well the dog fits on your lap.
 Some people prefer large dog breeds.

-However, there are other reasons to consider small-breed dog breeds, which are among the most popular dog breeds.
+However, there are other reasons to consider small-breed dogs, which are among the most popular breeds.

-Little dogs need less food and often make great pets for older people and children, so they make great family dogs.
+Little dogs need less food and often make great pets for older people and children, making them great family dogs.

 Although some small dogs are high-energy breeds and tend to bark, these pups are typically easy to train.
 Three of the dogs on our list, poodles, pugs, and Shih Tzus, are considered some of the best-behaved small dog breeds.

-As the name goes, a toy poodle looks like a toy.
+As the name suggests, a toy poodle looks like a toy.
 It’s furry, small, and almost toy-perfect.

 The toy poodle is smaller than a miniature poodle.
 The toy weighs 5-9 pounds, while a miniature weighs 14-17.
 Meanwhile, the teacup poodle weighs 2-4 pounds.